DIRECTIONS FOR USE

 Impacted earwax will absorb the ear drops and may increase the clogged-ear sensation during treatment.
 Some stubborn earwax impactions may require a more aggressive removal method administered by a medical professional.
 If you have completed the full 4-day treatment, flushed the ear canal with the ear syringe and still have not experienced relief, please consult an ENT (Ear, Nose and Throat) physician or audiologist.

 We appreciate your interest in our products.
 If you have used this product or any of Mack’s® hearing protection, sleep mask, swimmer’s ear prevention, ear drying aid, lens wipe or earwax removal ear drop products, we invite you to share your experience by way of a testimonial.
 We are excited to hear what you have to say!
 Your testimonial will be shared with others so they may also benefit from our products and experience similar improvements in their lives.
-Thanks for helping make Mack’s® America’s best selling, #1 doctor recommended brand of ear plugs.
+Thanks for helping make Mack’s® USA’s best selling, #1 doctor recommended brand of ear plugs.